azhx/blagoblag/content/drafts/certificate-transparency-for-server-operators.rst

 2) Embed the SCTs in your TLS handshake
 3) Embed the SCTs in a stapled OCSP response

-You can see if you are serving SCTs from the Google Chrome Developer Tools, Security Tab:
+You can see if you are serving SCTs from the Chrome Developer Tools, Security
+Tab:

 .. image:: /images/chrome-devtools-scts.png
     :align: center